 11. Does your institution's endowment portfolio investments include fossil-fuel companies?

 4 The institution is entirely divested from fossil fuels and has made a commitment to reinvest divested funds into renewable energy companies or renewable energy campus initiatives.
 3 No, the institution is entirely divested from fossil fuels.
 2 The institution has partially divested from fossil-fuel companies.
 1 The institution has not divested from fossil-fuel companies, but faculty and/or students are conducting organized advocacy for divestment.
 0 Yes, the institution has investments with fossil-fuel companies and there have been no efforts to change that.
-Score explanation: The medical school has no investment in fossil fuel companies.
+Score explanation: Students organized and held demonstrations in 2016 to campaign for the divestment of VCU funds from fossil-companies, but the institution asserted that they will leave the VCU Investment Management Company (VIMCO) to employ its investment expertise for the good of the University and no significant divestments have been made.